DIMO-Network/users-api/README.md

 - We already confirmed the email
 - We never sent a confirmation email for the current candidate email address
 - The confirmation key expired; the default timeout for this is 15 minutes
+- The submitted key does not match the one we've stored